 B3 is the name of a Ford Motor vehicle architecture designed to underpin subcompact cars and SUVs.
 It succeeds the Ford B and Mazda D platforms and marks the entry level line of vehicles within Ford’s portfolio.
 Its top priorities are being simple, compact and above all, cheap to build.

 This platform is currently still in production for vehicles sold under the Ford nameplate worldwide.
-Here are the Ford vehicles currently sold in the U.S. that ride on the Ford B3 platform:
+Here are the Ford vehicles currently sold in the U.S. and worldwide that ride on the Ford B3 platform:

 |Type||Unibody welded steel|